rahulyhg/JHoroscope/README.md

 The first Letter of all the signs should be capital.
 """

-#To get all daily horoscope
+# To get all daily horoscope
 myhoroscope.daily_horoscope()

-#to get particular daily horoscope
+# To get particular daily horoscope
 cancer = myhoroscope.daily_horoscope(['Cancer'])

-#to print use print(cancer['Carcer'])
+# To print use print(cancer['Carcer'])
 print(cancer['Carcer'])

-#get all the monthy horoscope
+# Get all the monthy horoscope
 myhoroscope.get_by_month()

-#For particular horoscope of a month you can pass a list of zodiac signs like this
+# For particular horoscope of a month you can pass a list of zodiac signs like this
 myhoroscope.get_by_month(['Cancer','Virgo','Libra'])

-#Same for yearly and weekly horoscopes
+# Same for yearly and weekly horoscopes

 """